 NOUN: 1.
 A small bouquet of flowers; a nosegay.
 2. A cone-shaped holder for such a bouquet.

 ETYMOLOGY: Middle English tussemose, perhaps reduplication of *tusse.

 I don’t know from tussie-mussie.
 I can swear, almost, that I haven’t stumbled across it in my 19,000-plus days as me.
 I figured this must be like one of those obscure Scrabble words, like qanat or zobo, that we Standard American English people never use except when we’re looking for a killer play for a Q or a Z.

 But no: the world of tussie-mussie is alive and well.
-The holders are all over eBay.
-And the Royal Horticultural Society posts a relatively recent explainer on the art and meaning of the tussie-mussie, complete with a sort of guide to different messages you can send through flowers (here’s a special George W. Bush tussie-mussie: tansy, columbine, rocket, and bugloss).
+There’s a book: “Tussie-Mussies: The Victorian Art of Expressing Yourself in the Language of Flowers.”
+The Royal Horticultural Society posted an explainer (no longer online in 2022) on the art and meaning of the tussie-mussie, complete with a sort of guide to different messages you can send through flowers (here’s a special George W. Bush tussie-mussie: tansy, columbine, rocket, and bugloss).

 One Reply to “The World of Tussie-Mussie”

 I thought that about misled too!
 I thought it was a verb that meant to trick someone: to misle, misling, misled, etc. I was so disappointed to find out there was no such word, at much later than 8 years old, btw.
 I’m glad to know there is someone else who shares this loss.